 Points, Badges, and Leaderboards – Do they really work?

-Now, as I’ve described many times before, even though PBLs aren’t the greatest thing ever (my upcoming books titled “Actionable Gamification – Beyond Points, Badges, and Leaderboards.”
+Now, as I’ve described many times before, even though PBLs aren’t the greatest thing ever (my book day titled “Actionable Gamification – Beyond Points, Badges, and Leaderboards.”
 Go figure.), they have an important place in Gamification.
-What makes them particularly tricky is that, depending on how its designed, the PBL game can be encouraging or insulting to users (obviously, my goal is to be encouraging…or is it?)
+What makes them particularly tricky is that, depending on how its designed, the PBL game can be encouraging or insulting to users.

 A Good PBL system can Engage the User